-This flavorful easy dinner recipe is easy to throw together and can feed the whole family.
+This flavorful but easy meal to cook in a vacation rental can feed the whole family.
 Skip takeout and enjoy this refreshing salad recipe at home.

-- Cook chicken (I use a grill but on vacation, it may be necessary to saute) let cool and cut into cubes.
+- Cook chicken on the grill or sautéed on the stove.
+Let cool and cut into cubes.